tari/taricorp.net/content/posts/2024/web1999/index.md

 {{< figure src="testwindow.png" alt="A blank window titled 'Large Test window'" caption="The general concept for displaying windows." >}}

 With an idea in mind to build a "kill the pop-ups"-style screensaver, the first code I had to write was something that could display a window which I could then add interesting things to.
-Since I had retro PCs in mind, the window decorations and background color are based on the default styles of Windows 95, 98, and Me which remained available as the "Classic Theme" in later versions until Windows 8 removed it as a standard option.
+Since I had retro PCs in mind, the window decorations and background color are based on the default styles of Windows 95, 98, and Me; grey borders with an outset/inset shading effect, and a blue titlebar (changing to grey when a window is inactive).

 I also limited myself to approximately the [web-safe color palette](https://en.wikipedia.org/wiki/Web_colors#Web-safe_colors) with only 216 colors available, although the conscious choice to limit the color palette to that one came a bit later in the process.
 The CE calculators have displays capable of doing 16-bit color (5-6-5 RGB), but programmers usually run it in an 8-bit palettized mode instead (where each byte refers to one of 256 colors) because it's considerably faster on the calculator's relatively slow Z80 without any display acceleration to speak of.